Okay-Bet/plugin-polymarket/README-TESTS.md

 1. **Mock Dependencies**:
    - Mock the `GammaService.fetchMarketById` method to return a valid market
-   - Mock the `ClobService.placeOrder` and `ClobService.redeemWinnings` methods to simulate successful or failed API responses
+   - Mock the `PolymarketService.placeOrder` and `PolymarketService.redeemWinnings` methods to simulate successful or failed API responses

 2. **Test Parameter Extraction**:
    - Test that action can correctly extract market ID, outcome, amount, and price from user messages
    - Test different message formats and phrasings to ensure robustness

 3. **Test API Interactions**:
-   - Verify the correct parameters are passed to the ClobService methods
+   - Verify the correct parameters are passed to the PolymarketService methods
    - Test error handling logic when API calls fail

 4. **Test Without Try-Catch**: